 International General Certificate of Secondary Education (IGCSE)

 The IGCSE is a two-year course that offers both prescribed and free-choice subject selection.
-The breadth of study is a key element of the IGCSE programme that helps students to make informed choices as they enter the IB Diploma programme and beyond.
+The breadth of study is a key element of the IGCSE programme that helps students to make informed choices as they enter the IB Diploma programme.

 All students in Years H1 and H2 study the following subjects: English (1st or second language), Mathematics, Science (Double or Triple Award), Core Curriculum Physical Education (PE) and Personal, Social, Health and Citizenship Education (PSHCE).